Justification of Red List Category

 Conservation Actions Proposed

 Continue/extend long-term monitoring of breeding colonies.
 Minimize disturbance to breeding colonies.
 The species is very much sensitive to disturbance at the Prince Edward Islands.
 Consider studies of approach distance, including at colonies habituated to visitors and those with no history of visitation.
 Minimize oil and other pollution in breeding and foraging areas as this could have significant consequences for a sedentary inshore forager like the gentoo.
 Terrestrial protections for Gentoo Penguins should include the protection of breeding habitat and the minimization of colony disturbance during the breeding season.
 In the Antarctic, visitor site guidelines already specify minimum approach distances of 5 meters and off-limit areas.

 Understanding and mitigating disease incidence or transfer, including in relation to climate anomalies such as El Niño, should be pursued.
-Investigate the eradication of invasive mice at Marion Island, as well as of foxes and other invasive species at the Falkland Islands (Malvinas).
+Investigate the eradication of invasive mice at Marion Island, as well as as investigate the impacts of non-native species at the Falkland Islands (Malvinas).

 Best practice guidelines for reducing risk of disease outbreaks at islands are being developed by the Agreement on the Conservation of Albatrosses and Petrels.
 Once available, these guidelines should be implemented.